-The "GEAR" theatre is located in the 1928 Building, which was designed by architect Goichi Takeda and constructed in the year Showa 3 (1928) as the Kyoto bureau of the Mainichi Newspaper.
+The Non-Verbal Theatre GEAR is located in the 1928 Building, which was designed by architect Goichi Takeda and constructed in the year Showa 3 (1928) as the Kyoto bureau of the Mainichi Newspaper.

 As historical buildings continue to disappear, there were fears the deteriorating structure would be demolished.
 However, architect Hiroyuki Kawabayashi purchased the property and had the walls reinforced to be earthquake resistant, thereby saving the building.